 14.1.
 Day and Evening Passes – May be purchased at the Public Safety Administrative Services Office, 24 hours a day.
 Students/staff who have a vehicle on campus occasionally may choose to purchase day passes instead of a parking permit.
 Day passes are issued in accordance with the proper parking privilege status.

 15.1.
 Traffic and Parking regulations are in effect year-round, even when school is not in session.

 15.2.
 Fines must be paid or appealed within fourteen (14) days of the date of violation.
 Any citations not paid within this time period will be transferred to the student’s Bursar account, or in the case of employees, to payroll deduction.

 15.3.
 Citations may be paid in person at the Public Safety Administrative Services Office or by mail.
 Checks are made payable to Trustees of Tufts College.
 Include the number of the violation and the vehicle plate number.
 Once the citation has been transferred to the student’s Bursar account, payment must be made directly to the Bursar’s Office.

 16. APPEAL PROCEDURES

 16.1.
-All violations must be appealed online or in writing within fourteen (14) days of the date of the violation.
-The Public Safety Administrative Services Office provides the forms for appeals.
-Online appeals can be submitted by navigating to publicsafety.tufts.edu/parking and clicking the ‘Appeal a Ticket’ link on the right hand section of the screen.
-The appeal will be reviewed and processed within 10 business days.
+All violations must be appealed online within fourteen (14) days of the date of the violation.
+Appeals can be submitted by visiting publicsafety.tufts.edu/parking and clicking on ‘Appeal a Ticket’ on the right side of the screen.
+The appeal will be reviewed and processed within 30 business days.
 The result will be emailed to the appealer.